CT SCAN OF KUB

 Illnesses Diagnosed with CT scan of KUB

-- Kidney stones formation
+- Kidney Stones (Nephrolithiasis)

-- Calculus of the bladder
+- Congenital anomalies of the urinary tract

 Preparing for test